 PARTA operates 11 fixed routes, including several on-campus routes, ADA complementary para-transit service and general public demand response service.

 Kent State employees ride all local fixed routes for free with your Kent State ID.
 On-campus service runs approximately every 6-12 minutes while off campus may run every 20-40 minutes.
 Off-campus service includes destinations such as north and south Kent, Ravenna and Stow.
 Express service is provided to Akron for $1 per trip and Cleveland for $5 per trip.
 A complete list of services as well as maps and schedules can be found on PARTA’s website at www.partaonline.org.
 Like PARTA on Facebook and Twitter to get information on route changes, service interruptions, detours and more.

 PARTA’s Kent Central Gateway (KCG) multimodal facility transit center, which opened in 2013, is located along the Kent State Esplanade, just one-quarter mile west of campus in downtown Kent.
 Designed to create an accessible downtown experience, KCG includes transit bus bays, bicycle and pedestrian amenities, and retail, restaurant, and office space along Erie Street, adjacent to the Kent State University Hotel and Conference Center.
-Information can be found at http://www.kentcentralgateway.com/, or call PARTA at (330) 672-7433.
+Information can be found at PARTA, or call (330) 672-7433.